MARKTHERENCE/Amplex-MK-Presets/README.md

 ## CAUTION!
 There may be cases where some of the presets will not work correctly, it is largely in part of a bug within Amplex's oversampling feature.

-A workaround for this is to set the oversampling to 8x only (if you have touched the oversampling settings prior), and restart the plugin.
+A workaround for this is to set the oversampling to 8x* only (if you have touched the oversampling settings prior), and restart the plugin.
+*In some cases, other presets may require higher or lower oversampling rates.
+Please experiment with them until any of the presets function properly.

 # Special Thanks
 - [StateOfMercury]( https://www.youtube.com/c/StateOfMercury ) and [【ブギウギ】]( https://soundcloud.com/funnyfaceman ) for indirectly inspiring me to write these presets in the first place.